 Do crypto assets qualify as deposits and, if so, are they covered by deposit insurance and/or segregation of funds?

-As noted above, though they have quickly retreated, regulators initially permitted some state and national banks to engage in cryptocurrency custody services.
-However, these arrangements generally do not resemble demand deposits.
+As noted above, regulators’ views on the permissibillity of some state and national banks to engage in cryptocurrency custody services is shifting.
+Generally, these arrangements do not resemble demand deposits.
 The FDIC has taken the position that federal deposit insurance does not cover crypto assets.

 Custodied crypto assets must be kept separate from the bank’s assets and those of other customers.